Fadifloyd/ML-Wine-Case-Study/README.md

-# Guide to Practical approach to Machine Learning
+# Wine Case Test Study

 This is a classis dataset for classification study.
 This datast consists of chemical composition of different types of wines taken from 3 different vineyards.
 We need to predict that whenever a new wine analysis is done, which vineyard this is taken from.